 These ingredients may cause damage to the nervous system, respiratory system, and organs, leading to skin irritation, allergies, or even cancer.
 If they don’t harm humans, the ingredients are likely to damage waterways, aquatic ecosystems, and marine animals.

-Even though we think we’re getting our dirty dishes clean with dish soap, natural ingredients are the only way to ensure they actually are.
+Even though we think we’re getting our dirty dishes clean with dish soap, non-toxic ingredients are the only way to ensure they actually are.